hitchc8ck/dcs/missions/campaigns/syria/op_desert_aegis/mission data/campaign briefing.md

 4. **Counter-Offensive Preparation:** Establish a defensive line and prepare for counterattacks against Syrian forces.
 5. **Protect Lebanese Sovereignty:** Prevent Syrian forces from breaching Lebanese territory.
 6. **Monitor and Counter Insurgent Threats:** Be prepared for non-state actors attempting to exploit the conflict.
-7. **Enforce No-Fly Zone:** Be prepared for non-state actors attempting to exploit the conflict.

 ### **No-Fly Zone Enforcement**
 NATO has formally established a **No-Fly Zone (NFZ) over Syria** to prevent Syrian Air Force operations.
 However, Syrian forces continue to challenge this restriction, conducting flights from their airbases in Palmyra, Jirah and Tabqa and maintaining aerial control over their own territory. **Mission-critical objectives include enforcing the NFZ, neutralizing Syrian air threats, and establishing NATO air superiority.** Carrier-based and land-based CAP (Combat Air Patrol) missions are being conducted to intercept and engage non-compliant Syrian aircraft when necessary.